MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trimming.md

 :::image type="content" source="media/get-started-app-chat-document-security-trimming/trimmed-rag-chat-architecture.png" alt-text="Architectural diagram showing a use authenticating with Entra ID, then passing that authentication to Azure AI Search.":::

 Azure AI Search doesn't provide _native_ document-level permissions and can't vary search results from within an index by user permissions.
-Your application can use search filters to ensure a document is accessible to a specific user or by a specific group.
+Instead, your application can use search filters to ensure a document is accessible to a specific user or by a specific group.
 Within your search index, each document should have a filterable field that stores user or group identity information.

 :::image type="content" source="media/get-started-app-chat-document-security-trimming/azure-ai-search-with-user-authorization.png" alt-text="Architectural diagram showing that to secure the documents in Azure AI Search, each document includes user authentication, which is returned in the result set.":::